lzwjava/blog-source/notes/2025-06-28-pico-on-ubuntu-en.md

 ---
-title: "Setting Up Raspberry Pi Pico on Ubuntu"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Setting Up Raspberry Pi Pico on Ubuntu
 translated: false
-generated: true
 ---

 To use a **Raspberry Pi Pico** on **Ubuntu**, you need to set up the development environment, install necessary software, and configure tools to program the Pico.
 The Pico supports programming in **MicroPython**, **C/C++**, or **CircuitPython**.
 Below, I outline the steps and software required for each approach, focusing on the most common setups.